Skip to Main Content

 • The service is reasonable and medically necessary for the treatment of the beneficiary's condition.

 The regional center assesses each referral, and if the member is eligible for regional center programs, outlines a case-specific plan of therapy and other services, taking into account the benefits and availability of services through the health plan and Local Education Authority (school district).
-The benefit for OT is limited to two visits per month.
+The benefit for OT is limited to two visits per month (this limit does not apply to children under age 21).
 PT and OT services must be coordinated with the regional center or school district for a coordinated approach to maximize benefits.

 Behavioral Health Therapy Services